signalfx/signalfx-agent/README.md

 [![GoDoc](https://godoc.org/github.com/signalfx/signalfx-agent?status.svg)](https://godoc.org/github.com/signalfx/signalfx-agent)
 [![CircleCI](https://circleci.com/gh/signalfx/signalfx-agent.svg?style=shield)](https://circleci.com/gh/signalfx/signalfx-agent)

-The SignalFx Smart Agent is a metric agent written in Go for monitoring infrastructure and application services in a variety of different environments.
-It is a successor to our previous [collectd agent](https://github.com/signalfx/collectd), and still uses that internally on Linux -- so any existing Python or C-based collectd plugins will still work without modification.
+The SignalFx Smart Agent is a metric agent written in Go for monitoring infrastructure and application services in a variety of environments.
+It is a successor to our previous [collectd agent](https://github.com/signalfx/collectd), and still uses collectd internally on Linux; any existing Python or C-based collectd plugins will still work without modification.
 On Windows collectd is not included, but the agent can run python-based collectd plugins without collectd.
 C-based collectd plugins are not available on Windows.

  - [Concepts](#concepts)
  - [Installation](#installation)